mario-areias/yiquan/content/strikes/leg/front/_index.md

 ## Combinations

 Front kick is usually used in combinations, since they are a bit more slow than punches.
-They're perfect when the target goes backwards, front kick is a good technique to inflict damage and reduce the gap between you and the attacker.
+They're perfect when the target goes backwards, front kick is a good technique to inflict damage and reduce the gap between the defender and the attacker.